DV

 Strategy & risk

-SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach, while VUG tracks CRSP US Large Cap Growth Index with a growth approach.
-Beta is 1.19 for SCHG and 1.24 for VUG, indicating SCHG is less volatile relative to the market.
+SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index, while VUG tracks Morningstar US Large Cap Growth Index with a growth approach.
+Beta is 1.21 for SCHG and 1.26 for VUG, making SCHG the less volatile of the two by this measure.

 Fund details